rousseau-christopher/dynamic-configuration/README.md

 ## Dynamic Spring-framework configuration

 The purpose of this project is to create a library for dynamic configuration of a java spring project.
-It use the same idea behind @Value annotation to inject configuration data in spring Component.
+It use the same idea behind @Value annotation to inject and update configuration data in spring Component every time the configuration file change

 ### Exemple